BananaDev50/node-cdn/README.md

 # node-cdn
-Node Instance that compiles and serves your project assets like css, js and images
+Node Instance that compiles and serves your website assets like css, js and images.